Is it safe to travel to Mexico? Your helpful health and safety guide

 In this Mexico health and safety guide, you'll learn:

-Get to know your destination: Useful facts about Mexico
+Get to know your destination: useful facts about Mexico

 Bordering the southern U.S., Mexico is a fascinating, affordable, and easy-to-access destination for the American traveler, attracting honeymooners, families, backpackers, retirees, and everyone in between — including U.S. citizens visiting relatives in Mexico.